Daemon-Technologies/docs/Miner-Launch/Running-Stacks-Node/README.md

 }
 ```

-> **Don't lose this information** - we'll need to use the privateKey field later on.The above BTC address will then need to be **imported into the BTC network**.
+> **Don't lose this information** - we'll need to use the privateKey field later on.
+The above BTC address will then need to be **imported into the BTC network**.

 ## Import BTC Address

-For querying miner's UTXOs in bitcoin node fastly, miner should import your own BTC address in the Bitcoin node you setup above.
+To quickly query the UTXO’s from the Bitcoin node, a miner should import their own BTC address into the Bitcoin node they have just set up.

 ```bash
 bitcoin-cli -conf=/root/bitcoin-config-mainnet.conf importaddress <btcAddress from JSON above>